ChainAgnostic/namespaces/conflux/caip2.md

 ```

-The response will return a JSON object which will include node status and the `networkId` defined value is the hex encoded network ID of the current chain.
+The response will return a JSON object which will include node status and the `networkId`, encoded in hexadecimal, of the current chain.

 ## Test Cases